April 26

 Signature Series Session

 Clinical research is a dynamic field shaped by the people who plan, conduct, and oversee it at every career stage.
-This engaging panel brings together diverse voices—from early-career professionals to seasoned leaders—to share their career journeys, the leadership skills that fueled their growth, and the pivotal moments that defined their paths.
+This engaging panel brings together diverse voices to share their career journeys, the leadership skills that fueled their growth, and the pivotal moments that defined their paths.

 Panelists will offer insights on: